GabeScott/standard-works-vault/General Conference/2007 October - Why Are We Members of the Only True Church.md

 So, through our prayers, the Spirit speaks to our spirit and testifies to us of the reality of our Savior.

 I am filled with wonder at the love my Savior Jesus Christ showed by descending from the heavenly mansions and coming to a world where the majority rejected His message, and even though they did not have the power to take His life, they condemned Him to death.
 Christ paid for my sins, for my illnesses, afflictions, and sorrows.
-His pain was indescribable; Luke only makes mention that “his sweat was as it were great drops of blood” (Luke 22:44).
+His pain was indescribable; Luke only makes mention that “his sweat was as it were great drops of blood” ([[Luke 22.44|Luke 22:44]]).

 Above all else, this is the reason for my membership in the Church: because the Holy Spirit has penetrated my heart and has made it known to me that Christ lives, that He is my Savior, that He paid for my sins, and that He has prepared the way so that if I live according to His precepts, I can enjoy all other promised blessings.

-A few weeks ago, my father also passed away, and now more than ever I feel thankfulness to my God for the richness and beauty of His doctrine.
+A few weeks ago my father also passed away, and now more than ever I feel thankfulness to my God for the richness and beauty of His doctrine.

 Because family life can continue beyond the thresholds of death.
 Because the royal priesthood has been restored upon the earth.
 And because the Spirit has spoken to my spirit, giving me a testimony that my Savior Jesus Christ lives and that through His intercession I shall be able, in accordance to my faithfulness, to live with Him.
 For these reasons and others still, I am a member of the only true Church upon the face of the earth, and I shall be eternally grateful for this.
 In the name of Jesus Christ, amen.